Vacuum Extraction Complications

 • The mother is too tired to continue pushing.

-What Causes Vacuum Delivery Complications?
+What Causes Vacuum Extraction Complications?

 The baby can suffer stretching or tearing of the nerves in their neck, putting them at risk of a spinal cord injury.
 Also, if too much suction is used during the vacuum extraction, it can injure the baby’s head and scalp.